-He is the Chairman of the Hong Kong Youth Arts Foundation, a member of the Council of the Treasury Markets Association (Hong Kong Association of Corporate Treasurers Representative), and the Chairman of Manpower Committee of the Hong Kong General Chamber of Commerce.
+He is an Executive Committee member of the Hong Kong Youth Arts Foundation, a member of the Council of the Treasury Markets Association (Hong Kong Association of Corporate Treasurers Representative), and a member of the Board of Governors of Hong Kong Philharmonic Society Ltd. He is the Chairman of Manpower Committee of the Hong Kong General Chamber of Commerce.
 He was the Chairman of the General Committee of The British Chamber of Commerce in Hong Kong from 2012 to 2014.
-He is also a director of The Photographic Heritage Foundation Hong Kong, of The East Asian History of Science Foundation, and a Councillor of the Foundation for the Arts and Music in Asia Limited.
+He is also a director of The East Asian History of Science Foundation, and a Councillor of the Foundation for the Arts and Music in Asia Limited.
 He has been a member of the Financial Reporting Council of Hong Kong since December 2012.
 Mr. Sallnow-Smith was educated at Gonville & Caius College, Cambridge, and the University of Leicester and is a Fellow of the Association of Corporate Treasurers.
 He holds M.A.
 (Cantab) and M.A.
 (Soc. of Ed.)
 Degrees.